 • Best Short Film: The Law of the Jungle from Pascale Hecquet (Belgium, 2015)

 • Best Feature Film: Stormwind II from Katja von Garnier (Germany, 2015)

 One of the winning feature films in competition will receive the distribution award.
-This film will be distributed by Jekino Distribution and the winner will be announced soon.
+This film will be distributed by Jekino Distribution and the winner for 2016 was My SKinny Sister

 Best Short Film